Where are the Galapagos Islands located and what makes them so unique? This post explains the Galapagos Islands’ location.

 We put together a comprehensive guide for you with information about tours, Galapagos Islands hotels, restaurants, and flights to the Galapagos Islands.

 Also don’t forget to check out our 10 Day Galapagos Itinerary for a land-based tour to the amazing archipelago.

 Where are the Galapagos Islands located

-The Galapagos Islands are an archipelago of volcanic islands west of Ecuador mainland and consists of eighteen main islands, three smaller islands and 107 rocks.
+The Galapagos Islands are an archipelago of volcanic islands west of Ecuador mainland and consist of eighteen main islands, three smaller islands, and 107 rocks.

 Some islands like the Darwin Island are located in the northern hemisphere and others like for example Española Island in the southern hemisphere.

 The Galapagos Islands are one of the most remote islands on earth and the lack of fresh water prevented people to settle down for a long time.

 Moreover, the archipelago was never connected with a large continental land mass.